At Reply, we protect your data.

 GDPR Rights and Requests Forms

 Access to personal data about subject Under GDPR, ruling data subjects have the right to access to their personal data.
 You can post a request and we will provide data we store.
 Correct data If you feel your personal is incorrect, you can post a request with information regarding the data to be corrected.
 We will process the needed changes or will notify data controllers on the subject (in case you are not our customer yet).
 Restrict processing You can request restriction of your personal processing via this form.
 Delete or object personal data We will respect requests to delete personal data or object processing, they both will be handled by deleting your personal data from our service in 30 days.
 Transfer data Under GDPR, if you need to transfer data to another processor or controller, we can provide you with a copy of the personal data we have.
 EU-US

 Privacy shield related If you have any questions related to the topics of transfer of data between EU-Swiss and US or EU-US privacy shield regulation please post it via this form and we will get back to you in timely manner.
 Data Processing Agreement (DPA) sign up You can request to sign a DPA via this form, it will be submitted via an electronic sign service.
 Please provide your name, title and email of signee in the description and we will contact you.

 Privacy Shield and Data Transfer

-Reply is currently in the process of completing compliance applications with current EU and EEA data protection laws as they stand today regarding onward transfer of data subject information to a data processor.
+Reply has successfully completed the compliance applications with current EU and EEA data protection laws as they stand today regarding onward

 - Accountability for Onward Transfer